Macuarro/cesar-btea-nb/notas/My_Ensenada_Bioinformatics-Class.md

 I´am working in the search of Microsatellites on Transcriptome of Pacific Lion´s Paw Scallop.
 The Transcriptome has not been publish yet.
-I´am sharing one of the fisrt genome works in this specie.
+I´am sharing one of the fisrt genes in this specie.

 This is the NCBI register

-(/Users/Cesar/Desktop/cesar2-btea-nb/imagenes/Myostatina_Ns_gene.png)
+(../Users/Cesar/Desktop/cesar2-btea-nb/imagenes/Myostatina_Ns_gene.png)

 ________